-Read King Lear’s O, reason not the need soliloquy below with modern English translation & analysis
+Read King Lear’s O, reason not the need monologue below with modern English translation & analysis.

 Spoken by Lear, King Lear, Act 2, Scene 4

 O, reason not the need!
 Our basest beggars

 Are in the poorest thing superfluous.

 Allow not nature more than nature needs,

 Man’s life is cheap as beast’s.
 Thou art a lady: